LifeBogger presents the Full Story of a Football Legend and now Manager best known by the Nickname; “The Puppet Master”.

 Since early childhood, he was very eager about the game and watched a lot of English football games.

 Xavi showed impressive athletic abilities at an early age.
-Both parents helped Xavi making the right decisions at key times, guiding him to follow life’s path the right way.
+Both parents helped Xavi to make the right decisions at key times, guiding him to follow life’s path the right way.

-Xavi Hernandez Childhood Story Plus Untold Biography Facts: Career Summary
+Xavi Hernandez Biography – Career Summary:

-Xavi joined La Masia, the training academy of FC Barcelona, at age 11.
+Did you know?… Xavi joined La Masia, the training academy of FC Barcelona, at age 11.

 A rapid rise through the academy’s ranks earned the midfielder a spot on the 1997-98 reserve team, which won its division to earn a promotion.

 When Xavi was 19, he almost signed for Milan.
-His father gave the “yes” to him but his mother said “If Xavi leaves Barcelona I will
+His father gave the “yes” to him, but his mother said, “If Xavi leaves Barcelona, I will

-Xavi finished his debut season with 26 matches played and winning the Spanish league.
-He also was named 1999 La Liga Breakthrough Player of the Year.
+Legendary Xavi finished his debut season with 26 matches played and winning the Spanish league.
+He also was named the 1999 La Liga Breakthrough Player of the Year.